astyonax/TimingParis/README.md

 In this 2011 [study](http://dl.acm.org/citation.cfm?id=2560188), it is shown (fig. 4) that the bike trip length is about 2km, in sync with the pricing policy, and may be within the last-mile (fig. 3) for most Velib users.
 The plot above shows that 2km is just about half the convenient distance.

-## Comparing trips
+### Comparing trips

 ![plots/inside_hist_dist_mode.png](plots/inside_hist_dist_mode.png  "Histogram of trips with are more convenient by car or bike versus traveled distance")

-*(**left**) The two histograms show the distribution of traveled distance by means of transport. (**right**) Distribution of geodetic distances only of convenient trip  by means of transport.
+*(**left**) The histograms show the distribution of traveled distance by means of transport. (**right**) Distribution of geodetic distances  by most-convenient means of transport.
 Bin width: 1 km. [[Code](notebooks/TimeParis-plots-kgCO2.ipynb)]*

-The histogram on the left panel shows that for, the same departures and destinations, cars may need longer trajectories than bikes.
+The histogram on the left panel shows that for the same departures and destinations cars may need longer trajectories than bikes.
 Is this in contradiction with the previous observation that bikes and cars may share the same network constraints?
-Since the histogram begin to diverge at about 5km, it can be that the difference is due to the periferique: a path in the periferique is faster but longer than in regular streets.
+Since the histogram begin to diverge at about 5km, the contradiction may be solved assuming that longest paths are on the periferique: a path in the periferique is faster but longer than in regular streets.

-On the right panel I show the histogram of geodetic distances for convenient trips by means of transport.
+On the right panel I show the histogram of geodetic distances for trips by convenient means of transport.
 Turns out that **~20%** of the trips are convenient by bike, and about 30% for trips shorter than 5 km.

 ![](plots/fraction_vs_distance_inside.png)|![](plots/on_parking_time_inside.png)
 :--------------------:|:---------------------:
 *Plot of the fraction of convenient bike trips versus geodetic distance*|*Plot of fraction of convenient bike trips versus hypothetical parking time*

-The plot on the left shows that, currently, trips shorter than 2 km have more than 50% probability of being convenient by bike.
-The plot on the right shows that if parking takes just 5 min, then bike trips are more convenient about ~60% of the times, instead of ~20%.
+The plot on the left shows that in trips shorter than 2 km bicycling is convenient half of the times.
+The average value for all probed distances is the 20% seen above. *Surprisingly*, the plot on the right shows that when parking takes just 5 min, then bike trips are more convenient about ~60% of the times instead of ~20%.

 ### CO<sub>2</sub> production
 ![plots/inside_hist_kgco2_mode.png](plots/inside_hist_kgco2_mode.png  "plots/inside_hist_kgco2_mode.png")